 The quality of support (technical and non-technical) offered by hosting providers is very important, in my view.
 Even for highly technical end-users, having a fast, well-trained, and knowledgeable team of support professionals at hand is a big plus.

 At the top of my list of web hosts for your WordPress site is Cloudways.
 The technical support team is excellent.
 The company offers free SSL certificates with all of your WordPress sites.
-And finally, the high-performance hosting packages are very competitively priced.
-Excellent hosting plans are also offered by FastComet and it's the company we use.
+And finally, the high-performance hosting packages are great value.
+Cloudways is a little more technical than most cPanel-based shared hosting platforms, but once you get used to it, there's no going back.
+Good hosting plans are also offered by FastComet and it's the company I used before upgrading to my current host for all websites, Cloudways.

 Keep Plugins to a Minimum

 Plugins are what make life easy when using WordPress.
 Adding functionality that would have cost thousands of dollars a few years ago is as simple as finding the right plugin.
 But some plugins are complete resource hogs.
 Don't install these, no matter what they offer in terms of functionality.

 Install Plugin Performance Profiler (P3) on your WordPress sites to examine the performance of plugins on your site.
 If you have installed some plugins and noticed that your site is particularly slow, make sure to use P3 to determine if one of your plugins is causing problems.

 Update Your Plugins and Themes Regularly